alex-neal/mars_cnn/mars_CNN.md

 ## **Define a Hyperparameter Space and a Model Building Function**

+The first step in using `keras tuner` is to define a hyperparameter space that can be searched.
+We'll use some of the established wisdom on CNN architecture, including the architecture of AlexNet, to inform the space definition.

 The first layer will be a convolutional layer with either 32, 64, 96, or 128 filters.
 The filter size for this layer will be either 3x3, 5x5, or 11x11, and the stride will be either 1 or 2.
 We will also allow for an even larger stride of 4 in cases where the 11x11 filter is chosen (The first layer of AlexNet consists of 11x11 filters with a stride of 4, so I wanted to make sure this combination was included in the search space).
 This layer is followed by a 2x2 max pool.

-The first convolutional layer will be followed by between one and four additional convulutional layers.
+The aforementioned layer will be followed by between one and four additional convolutional layers.
 These layers can also have either 32, 64, 96, or 128 filters.
 Filter size can be 3x3 or 5x5, and the stride will be 1.
 Only the final layer from this group will be followed by a max pool.

 There may be anywhere between one and four fully connected layers after the last max pool, and each of these layers can have a minimum of 64 and a maximum of 512 neurons.
 Additionally, each fully connected layer is optionally followed by a 50% dropout layer.

-The final layer in the model is a softmax layer which will output the predicted probabilities for each class.
+The final layer in the model is a 7 unit softmax layer which will output the predicted probabilities for each class.

 We will also add two learning rates (0.001 and 0.0001) and two optimizer choices (Adam and RMSProp) to the hyperparameter space.
-These learning rates and optimizers have proven effective on this dataset during initial experiments.
+These learning rates and optimizers have proven effective on this problem during initial experiments.

-The following code block is model building function that defines the above hyperparemeter space for the `keras tuner`.
+The following code block is a model building function that defines the above hyperparemeter space for the `keras tuner`.